inoahdev/tbd/README.md

         --ignore-warnings,    Ignore any warnings (both a path and global option)

 Symbol options: (Both path and global options)
-        --allow-all-private-symbols,    Allow all non-external symbols (Not guaranteed to link at runtime) --allow-private-normal-symbols, Allow all non-external symbols (Not guaranteed to link at runtime) --allow-private-weak-symbols,   Allow all non-external weak symbols (Not guaranteed to link at runtime) --allow-private-objc-symbols,   Allow all non-external objc-classes and ivars --allow-private-objc-classes,   Allow all non-external objc-classes
+        --allow-private-objc-symbols,   Allow all non-external objc-symbols (classes, ivars, and ehtypes) --allow-private-objc-classes,   Allow all non-external objc-classes
-        --allow-private-objc-ehtypes,   Allow all non-external objc-ehtypes
+        --allow-private-objc-ehtypes,   Allow all non-external objc-ehtypes.
-        --allow-private-objc-ivars,     Allow all non-external objc-ivars
+                                        objc-ehtype symbols are only recognized for .tbd version v3 --allow-private-objc-ivars,     Allow all non-external objc-ivars

 Field options: (Both path and global options)